-The use of QROPS in France has become popular in recent years as British nationals increasingly look beyond the UK both for employment opportunities and a place to retire.
+The use of QROPS for expats in France has become popular in recent years as British nationals increasingly look beyond the UK both for employment opportunities and a place to retire.

 Several million UK nationals now live overseas.
 Research by the Institute of Public Policy revealed that one in twelve Britons of UK pensionable age currently live abroad; they predict that this number will increase to nearly one in five by 2050.